Loading...

 We use cookies to analyze website traffic.
 By clicking “Accept,“ you agree to our website's cookie.

-Embark on a transformative journey with our Walking Arts & Local Communities online course.
-Designed for artists, creators, educators, cultural workers and innovators, this course invites you to explore walking as an artistic practice, a community tool, and an ecological medium rooted in place, movement, and shared experience.
+Embark on a transformative journey with our Walking Arts & Local Communities online workshops cycle.
+Designed for artists, creators, educators, cultural workers and innovators, these workshops cycle invite you to explore walking as an artistic practice, a community tool, and an ecological medium rooted in place, movement, and shared experience.

 This is not about learning about walking.
 It’s about walking as learning.